vbantis/TestMovieRama/README.md

 This is an Simple Movie Rama app which was created for an interview process.

 Steps to run the app is:
 1)Download PHPStorm and install it
 2)Install latest version of mysql
 3)download and install aparch server and PHP 8.2 or use XAMMP
+4) Setup PHPStorm to listen to PHP or xamp in folder bin/php.exe
+5) Download and install PHPUnit https://phpunit.de/index.html and setup IDE accordingly to instructions
-4) Create database named "moviesDB" and execure the following script
+6) Create database named "moviesDB" and execure the following script

 -- moviesdb.movies definition